Marius Sommerfeldt – UnPlugged

 Northern Disco Lights

 I suffered from ‘imposter syndrome’ during my teaching career until after we’d started a film company called Paper Vision Films and produced our first feature film.
 Paper became a trusted conduit for Norwegian house introduction into the UK and US underground music markets.
 It was a 74-minute music documentary called ‘Northern Disco Lights’, exploring the story behind these Nordic electronic musicians.
-Since its premiere at Bergen International Film festival in September 2016, it has screened at over fifty international film festivals in cities around the world, including Tromsø, Oslo, Bergen, Kyiv, Berlin, Copenhagen, Stockholm, Tbilisi, Baku, Melbourne, London, New York, Jakarta, Budapest and Prague.
+Since its premiere at Bergen International Film Festival in September 2016, it has screened at over fifty international film festivals in cities around the world, including Tromsø, Oslo, Bergen, Kyiv, Berlin, Copenhagen, Stockholm, Tbilisi, Baku, Melbourne, London, New York, Jakarta, Budapest and Prague.
 To say this has been beyond exciting would not be an understatement.
 Could an academic investigation into house music development in northern Norway’s Arctic reaches be repackaged as a Master’s level bit of research?
-Well, I plucked up some courage, temporarily squashed the imposter syndrome and applied for a Masters by Research degree at MMU.
-I was accepted and given a place, starting October 2019, submitting my 30k word thesis on New Years Eve 2021 (NYE FFS) and awarded the qualification on June 22.
-Reflecting on the Northern Disco Lights film and the Masters, I feel it raises the question of what comes first, the professional project or the research into the process?
-It has made me realise that they are always interchangeable and it’s just dependent on who is at the wheel.
+I plucked up some courage, temporarily squashed the imposter syndrome and applied for a Masters, by Research degree at MMU.
+I was accepted and given a place, starting October 2019, submitting my 30k word thesis on New Year’s Eve 2021 (NYE FFS) and awarded the qualification on June 22.
+Reflecting on the Northern Disco Lights film and the Masters, I feel it raises the question of what comes first, the professional project or the research into the process.
+It has made me realise that they are always interchangeable and depend on who is at the wheel.
 The common denominator is and will always be motivation, resilience and hard work.

 So, for now, my relationship with academia can take a back seat.